 - Explore, understand, and transform personal and collective nervous system imprints

-Part 2: The Dance of Interconnection
+BIL Deep Dive: The Dance of Interconnection

 We humans are in a constant state of communication with the world and each other.
 Our psychology, emotional, physiological and Nervous System states, our motivations and needs, all of these and more are continuously expressed beneath our conscious awareness through patterns of sensation and movement in our bodies.
 These somatic patterns inform how we experience our sense of Self, and play a powerful role in how we show up in our lives, in our relationships, and in our group cultures.